Deputy Conservative Leader Quitting Federal Politics

 Longtime Conservative MP Denis Lebel is quitting politics after nearly 10 years in the House of Commons.

-The former cabinet minister made the announcement in his Quebec riding of Lac-Saint-Jean this morning.
+The former cabinet minister made the announcement in his Quebec riding of Lac-Saint-Jean on Monday.

 Conservative MP Denis Lebel speaks in the House of Commons on Parliament Hill on April 10, 2017.
 (Photo: Sean Kilpatrick/The Canadian Press)